dannil/HttpDownloader/README.md

 HttpDownloader
 ==============

-A server application for automating downloads
+A server application for automating downloads.